Father and son at Bear Lake in Rocky Mountain National Park (Photo: Marilyn Lambertz)

 Visitors with campground reservations or reservations for guided trips or commercial tours such as horseback riding do not need a timed-entry reservation.

 There are two bus options to get you into the park that don’t require a timed-entry reservation.
 You can either take the Bustang bus from Denver’s Union Station or you can park for free at the Estes Park Visitor Center and take the Hiker Shuttle into the park.
 Both bus options require ride reservations.
-Both the bus and the Hiker Shuttle drop off at the park’s Park & Ride where you can transfer to the free shuttle routes inside the park to hike and sight see.
+Both the bus and the Hiker Shuttle drop off at the park’s Park & Ride where you can transfer to the free shuttle routes inside the park to hike and sightsee.

 For more information regarding the Timed Entry reservation system, visit www.nps.gov/romo/planyourvisit/time-entry-permit-system.htm.

-Rocky Mountain was the first in the National Park Service system to launch a reservation system in 2020 which kept visitation at 60 percent of capacity.
+Rocky Mountain was the first in the National Park Service system to launch a reservation system in 2020 which kept visitation at 60% of capacity.
 Even with the reservation system, reduced travel because of COVID-19 and two of Colorado’s largest wildfires burning into the park, Rocky Mountain National Park was the fourth busiest park in the nation that year.

 And a disproportionate amount of visitation in the past has been to the Bear Lake Road Corridor.
 To reduce the hordes of people flocking to Bear Lake at the same times, the park created two different reservation systems.
 The reservation system will keep visitation numbers at between 75% and 85% of park capacity.